Roleplaying Resources

 Player: “I have pitons and a hammer.
 I make some handholds and climb up.”

-GM: “After the first few feet, the tower is made of adamantite, which your pitons can't piece.”
+GM: “The tower is made of adamantite, which your pitons can't piece.”

 Player: “Ok.
 I magically enlarge myself, sling my belt around the tower, and shimmy up.”

-GM: “A spinner razor blade comes out of the tower and cuts your belt.”
+GM: “A spinning razor blade comes out of a window and cuts your belt.”

 Player: “Fine.
 I'll go through the door.”